Director Disqualification banner

 Helping directors facing potential disqualification is part of our core business.

-Collectively, our team has decades of experience and includes a formal panel member of the Government’s Insolvency Service who investigate and bring disqualification proceedings.
-Our understanding of the director disqualification process and the approach of the Insolvency Service is comprehensive.
+Collectively, our team has decades of experience with the director disqualification process and the approach of the Insolvency Service.

 Whenever a company goes into administration or liquidation, the administrator or liquidator has an obligation to submit a confidential report to the Insolvency Service on the directors’ conduct.
 This report can lead to a decision to investigate the directors’ conduct in more detail.
 The investigation will involve the directors and may lead to a decision to disqualify them from being a director or concerned in the management of a company or LLP.
 The period of disqualification can range from between 2 to 15 years depending on the seriousness, and the average period is between 5 or 6 years.

 Disqualification doesn’t just affect a person for the period of disqualification.
 It can permanently blight their business career.
-Companies fail all the time usually through no fault of the directors who can dust themselves off and try again.
+Companies fail all the time usually through no fault of the directors.
 In contrast, disqualification marks a person as being unfit to be a director.
 Even after the disqualification period has expired it can be necessary for the person to disclose that he or she has been disqualified in the past.
 This not only limits the opportunity to secure employment at an executive level but can prevent the person from being involved in various types of regulated business.
 If the person sets up a new company, the previous disqualification can make it difficult for the business to obtain funding from conventional sources, and more likely that HMRC will want bonds to be given for PAYE and VAT.

 If you have been contacted in relation to an investigation into your conduct as a director, or are facing the threat of director disqualification proceedings, visit one of the links on this page.
 If you are a director facing a financial claim, visit our page entitled Claims against Directors.